gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-02/index.md

 ---
-title: "Anti Facial Recognition tech means nothing when you stage an insurrection."
+title: "Anti facial recognition tech means nothing when you stage an insurrection."
 date: 2021-01-12
 draft: true
 ---